Hostile Takeover

 But where before there had been smoke, now there’s fire.

-The disassembly drone burns up in the sky as its last drops of fuel claw monumental meters of distance from a cruel world.
+The disassembly drone burns up in the sky as its last drops of fuel are clawing monumental meters of distance from a cruel world.

 A three pronged glyph shines with purple light.